lambdamechanic/pctx/pctx-py/README.md

-# PCTX Python Client
+# pctx Python Client

-Python client for using Code Mode via PCTX - allow agents to execute code with your custom tools and MCP servers.
+Python client for using Code Mode via pctx - allow agents to execute code with your custom tools and MCP servers.

 ## Installation